 "That's the whole science-fiction aspect to the story."

 "Yeah, I guess.
 But anyway, it struck me how Galt is this godlike figure who doesn't seem real -- maybe even a Nietzschean übermensch.
-And he's not even like some Greek god who at least has a lot of personality, such as Zeus or Hera.
+And he's not even like some Greek god who at least has plenty of personality, such as Zeus or Hera.
 Galt is awfully wooden and two-dimensional."

 "Well, I'll grant you that Galt is a bit of what Rand used to call a floating abstraction, but that doesn't mean he's not necessary to the plot."

 "True.
 But on a second reading, I'd say Galt is something of a deus ex machina.
 While he's there in the background throughout the novel, he shows up in person only when Dagny wakes up from her plane crash in Mulligan's Valley, at the beginning of Part III.
 He doesn't have much time to develop as a character."